 - Add documents that provide an authoritative source for the facts stated in properties of an entity or a relationship.

 - Add provenance that defines which source was used to specify which property of an entity or a relationship.

 As you add content to the knowledge graph, you can explore the relationships between entities in the investigation, document your findings, create maps and link charts, and use different forms of analysis to improve your understanding of the system.
 The following are some of the things you can do:

 - Query and search in an investigation to identify entities and relationships of interest, and save your queries.

 - Generate histograms to summarize, select, and filter the knowledge graph's content.

 - Add entities with a spatial component to a map and include them in cartographic products.

 - Perform spatial analysis on the map's knowledge graph layer such as assessing an entity's spatial proximity to spatial features outside the system.

-- Create link charts to identify connections between the entities in the system.
+- Create link charts and find paths that identify connections between the entities in the system.